destz/destz.github.io/README.md

 My name is Dest, and I am a junior at John Glenn Highschool.
 I've played Genshin since September of 2020 and have been there, quite too literally.
 I know what it is like to feel frustrated with making no progress and having low skill and low mora (Genshin currency).
 So, I'll do my best to explain some simple tips and tricks.

-*Note: This game can be played however the player chooses to play it, so theoretically there is not right or wrong way to play Genshin Impact.*
+*Note: This game can be played however the player chooses to play it, so theoretically there is no right or wrong way to play Genshin Impact.*

 ![genshin impact image one ](https://user-images.githubusercontent.com/106105964/169901950-dd09d0b2-b68e-4296-ae83-ae962f1f1ef1.jpeg)